Science Experiment: Worm Farm

 - You should see that the worms have mixed up the soil and sand and made tunnels.

-- Don't forget to return the worms to the garden where you found them.
+- After your experiment has finished, don't forget to return the worms to the garden where you found them.